SPIX23/shaiya-solutions/databases/readme.md

 **notes**

-* the ep3 ps_game expects the ps_gamedefs.dbo.mobitems itemorder column to have 3 rows and cannot process 9 rows

-* guilds and the auction board have not been fully tested
+* guild functions and the auction board have not been fully tested